sttp/Specification/Output/README.md

 ##### Client Certificate Validation

 For server certificates issued by a CA that need validation, STTP implementations should support traditional client-style connections with TLS similar to how a browser connects to a secure site with HTTPS and validates the site's certificate.
-In this mode, when an STTP client-style socket connects to a server-style socket that has a CA issued certificate, with the certificate being provided by the server as part of the data in the TLS negotiation process, the client will validate the server's certificate by (1) verifying the certificate's signature, (2) ensuring the certificate has not been revoked by checking the certificate revocation lists, and (3) checking that the information in the certificate information is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the server.
+In this mode, when an STTP client-style socket connects to a server-style socket that has a CA issued certificate, with the certificate being provided by the server as part of the data in the TLS negotiation process, the client shall validate the server's certificate by (1) verifying the certificate's signature, (2) ensuring the certificate has not been revoked by checking the certificate revocation lists, and (3) checking that the information in the certificate information is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the server.

-Validation of self-signed server certificates are similar to those for CA signed certificates but does not include steps that engage a CA. In this mode, when an STTP client-style socket connects to a server-style socket that has a self-signed certificate, the client will validate the server's certificate by (1) verifying the certificate's signature, and (2) checking that the information in the certificate is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the server.
+Validation of self-signed server certificates are similar to those for CA signed certificates but does not include steps that engage a CA. In this mode, when an STTP client-style socket connects to a server-style socket that has a self-signed certificate, the client shall validate the server's certificate by (1) verifying the certificate's signature, and (2) checking that the information in the certificate is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the server.

 ##### Server Certificate Validation

-STTP implementations should support server-style connections with TLS with the ability to validate client certificates issued by a CA. In this mode, when an STTP server-style socket accepts a connection from a client-style socket that has a CA issued certificate, with the certificate being provided by the client as part of the data in the TLS negotiation process, the server will validate the client's certificate by (1) verifying the certificate's signature, (2) ensuring the certificate has not been revoked by checking the certificate revocation lists, and (3) checking that the information in the certificate information is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the client.
+STTP implementations should support server-style connections with TLS with the ability to validate client certificates issued by a CA. In this mode, when an STTP server-style socket accepts a connection from a client-style socket that has a CA issued certificate, with the certificate being provided by the client as part of the data in the TLS negotiation process, the server shall validate the client's certificate by (1) verifying the certificate's signature, (2) ensuring the certificate has not been revoked by checking the certificate revocation lists, and (3) checking that the information in the certificate information is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the client.

-Validation of self-signed client certificates are similar to those for CA signed certificates but does not include steps that engage a CA. In this mode, when an STTP server-style socket accepts a connection from a client-style socket that has a self-signed certificate, the server will validate the client's certificate by (1) verifying the certificate's signature, and (2) checking that the information in the certificate is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the client.
+Validation of self-signed client certificates are similar to those for CA signed certificates but does not include steps that engage a CA. In this mode, when an STTP server-style socket accepts a connection from a client-style socket that has a self-signed certificate, the server shall validate the client's certificate by (1) verifying the certificate's signature, and (2) checking that the information in the certificate is valid, i.e., validating that one of the hostnames or IP addresses listed in the certificate subject field match the connection information for the client.

 > :warning: For CA issued certificate validations, the listed step that requires STTP to "validate that a certificate has not been revoked by checking the certificate revocation lists", is feature that is commonly handled by libraries that implement TLS.
 This step is iterated here as a requirement in case an STTP implementation uses a TLS library that does not automatically handle this feature.

 #### UDP Security with Secure Connections

-When a UDP data channel is in use and needs to be secured, it is expected that it will be associated with a command channel that is secured using TLS.
-With communications for the command channel already secured, it will be safe to exchange encryption keys that can be used to secure the UDP traffic.
+When a UDP data channel is in use and needs to be secured, it is expected to be associated with a command channel that is secured using TLS.
+With communications for the command channel already secured, it is safe to exchange encryption keys that can be used to secure the UDP traffic.

-STTP will secure UDP traffic using the AES encryption algorithm and a 256-bit publisher generated symmetric encryption key and initialization vector that will be provided to the subscriber over the TLS secured command channel, see the [Secure Data Channel Command](#secure-data-channel-command).
+STTP secures UDP traffic using the AES encryption algorithm and a 256-bit publisher generated symmetric encryption key and initialization vector that shall be provided to the subscriber over the TLS secured command channel, see [secure data channel command](#secure-data-channel-command).

-> :construction: Update text above with link to the proper subscriber command request that establishes data channel security for UDP connections.

 > :information_source: Although TLS is normally used with reliable IP transport protocols such as TCP, TLS has also been implemented for UDP using the Datagram Transport Layer Security (DTLS) protocol.
 This protocol could allow a UDP channel to be secured without having a preexisting TLS secured command channel and even provide security for UDP only style data deliveries.
 However, as of the writing of this specification, DTLS implementations were not widely available on the platforms and programming languages that were being targeted for initial STTP reference implementations.